Meet-05/Twitter-Scrapper/README.md

     - hit enter in the console, once you have logged in.
     - data will be logged in scrapped_tweets\currentdatetime\tweets.db
     - you can check for logs in tweets_scrapper.log
+    - The websited is loaded with in the driver with the help of selenium, we scrap the data from the web page itself.
+Currently it fetches the author, the time it was posted, 		and the actual

 2. using twsscrap ( Experimental ) :
     - To run this, navigate to selenium-approach.